blahaj-zone/hajkey/docs/migrate.md

-# 🚚 Migrating from Misskey/FoundKey to Firefish
+# 🚚 Migrating from Misskey/FoundKey to Iceshrimp

 All the guides below assume you're starting in the root of the repo directory.